 There is an hourly ICE connection between Dortmund and Berlin.
 The journey takes about 3 1/2 hours.
 The City Night Line also operates at night.
 This is a train with sleeping car, couchette car and snack bar.
 However, the City Night Line needs 4 1/2 hours for the route.
 Once an hour there is a direct connection Dortmund - Berlin.
 The first train leaves for Berlin shortly before 6am, the last one shortly before midnight.

 Germany's capital is also the largest city of the country.
 It is internationally known for its art and fashion scene and is also an important political centre.
 The nightlife and numerous festivals are also internationally renowned and attract many tourists to the city every year.

 The Dortmund main station can be reached with regional trains as well as the S-Bahn lines S1 and S2.
 Those arriving from the city itself can take the underground lines U43 and U44 directly to the main station.
 Many buses also stop outside the main station.

 The Dortmund Berlin trains usually end at Berlin main station, sometimes you can get off at Berlin Spandau or Südkreuz before.
 The S5, S7 and S75 trams run from the main station and stop at all other important stations in the city.
 The U55 runs to the Bundestag and the Brandenburg Gate.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Omio customers traveling this route depart most frequently from Dortmund Hbf and arrive in Berlin Hbf.
+When traveling this route, Omio customers are departing most frequently from Dortmund Hbf and arriving in Berlin Hbf.